google/deepvariant/docs/metrics.md

 ### Accuracy

-Evaluating on HG003 (all chromosomes), which was held out while training the hybrid model.
+Evaluating on HG003 (all chromosomes, using NIST v4.2 truth), which was held out while training the hybrid model.

 Type  | # TP    | # FN | # FP | Recall   | Precision | F1_Score
 ----- | ------- | ---- | ---- | -------- | --------- | --------